Technical Fuel Assessment

 In the first step of the Technical Fuel Assessment, the fuel composition is analysed using two-dimensional gas chromatography.
 The data obtained is then compared with the properties of other fuels in the SimFuel database.

-A complex multi-stage process
+A customized process

 Conversely, when there is more fuel available, the assessment goes a step further to evaluate the fuel's performance in technical systems.
-This may involve testing the fuel in experiments for fuel preparation, for chemical conversion, in model combustors like HIPOT and HBKS or in real-life applications behind planes and ships.
+This may involve testing the fuel in experiments for fuel preparation, for chemical conversion, in model combustors like HIPOT and HBKS or in real-life applications on planes and ships.

 In scientific projects for fuel optimization, this process of technical fuel assessment is not a one-time affair.
 It's repetitive and iterative, allowing for the optimization of the fuel's technical performance and an evaluation of its environmental and climate impact.
 Through this continuous testing, fuels can be designed and modified to meet specific optimization targets.

-However, the fuel industry is facing a significant challenge.
+However, there is a significant challenge.
 The methods and approaches used to date for fuel assessment are based predominantly on fossil fuels.
 These methods are of little or no use when it comes to assessing novel fuels from renewable sources, which behave differently and have different properties.
 Therefore, there is an essential need for new methodologies and models to assess these modern, alternative fuels.
 The development and expansion of these methods is a primary aim of ongoing research and development work in this field.

 Contact